muratk5n/thirdwave/en/README.md

 ---

-Energy is expensive; the typical 200MW natural gas plant costs a cool 100 mil $ according to CAPEX.
+Energy is costly business; the typical 200MW natural gas plant costs a cool 100 mil $ according to CAPEX.

 [[-]](2022/02/costs-lcoe.md)